Sound-alike: Litigation

 Sounds-alikes have sometimes been the subject of litigation.
 In 1969, a semi-professional singer named Vickie Jones made the headlines for impersonating Aretha Franklin at several shows in Florida, and escaped prosecution only because of the coercive treatment to which her manager had subjected her.
 In the 1980s, singer Bette Midler sued over a sound-alike version of her recording of "Do You Want to Dance?" being used in a commercial which sounded too close to the original.
 "Old Cape Cod" was the subject of a 1990 lawsuit subsequent to a sound-alike version of the Patti Page hit which was featured in a 1989 commercial for American Savings Bank.
 Page sued the advertising agency responsible for the commercial, alleging the commercial implied that Page, herself, endorsed the bank.
 Guitarist Carlos Santana sued over a commercial music bed which closely imitated his playing and arranging style.

+In the early 1960s, a series of commercials for Kellogg's featured the character Snagglepuss, who spoke with an impersonation of Bert Lahr.
+The real Lahr did not mind being impersonated but objected to the voice being used in advertising; a settlement was reached in which Daws Butler received an on-screen voice credit in any commercials in which the character appeared, to avoid the assumption that Lahr (himself a spokesman for Frito-Lay) was endorsing the product.